 Benefits for working at Kennedy Krieger

-- Outpatient positions with no on-calls and no weekend requirements
+- Outpatient positions with no holiday and no weekend requirements

 - New competitive salary scale